Sunriver, Oregon (West)

 Acceptable Fine Art and Fine Crafts Categories:

-• CERAMICS: All original clay work is acceptable in this category.
+• CERAMICS/POTTERY: All original clay work is acceptable in this category.
 No machine-made or mass-produced work is permitted.
 Painted green ware is not eligible.

 • DRAWING: Original works executed in pencil, charcoal, chalk, pastels, pen, ink, etc.